open-telemetry/opentelemetry-operator/docs/api.md

-Instrumentation is the spec for OpenTelemetry instrumentation. nolint: maligned
+Instrumentation is the spec for OpenTelemetry instrumentation.

 <table>
     <thead>